How to Tip Safari Operators and Staff

 The Culture of Tipping on Safari

 Tipping is a customary practice on safari and is a way of showing your appreciation for good service.
 While it is not mandatory, it is highly encouraged.
 The staff at the lodges and camps work hard to make your safari a memorable experience, and a tip is a way of recognizing their efforts.
-Our safari advisors can provide you with specific tipping guidelines for your destination.
+Our safari operators can provide you with specific tipping guidelines for your destination.

 Who to Tip on Safari